wuusn/miyano/README.md

 See example https://yuxin.io

-I treat this as a extension for my[Bear App](http://www.bear-writer.com).
+I treat this as an extension for my [Bear App](http://www.bear-writer.com).

+Let me focus on writting the right thing.

 Export the bearnote file and depoly on Github Pages, isn't that cool?